-3.4 Bonnet Leading Edge Reference Line
+3.3 Bonnet Leading Edge Reference Line

-The Bonnet Leading Edge Reference Line is defined as the geometric trace of the points of contact between a straight edge 1000mm long and the front surface of the bonnet, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 50° and with the lower end 600mm above the ground, is traversed across and in contact with the bonnet leading edge, see Figure 7.
+The Bonnet Leading Edge Reference Line is defined as the geometric trace of the points of contact between a straight edge 1000mm long and the front surface of the bonnet, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 50° and with the lower end 600mm above the ground, is traversed across and in contact with the bonnet leading edge, see Figure 5.
 For vehicles having the bonnet top surface inclined at essentially 50°, so that the straight edge makes a continuous contact or multiple contacts rather than a point contact, determine the reference line with the straight edge inclined rearwards at an angle of 40°.
 For vehicles of such shape that the bottom end of the straight edge makes first contact then that contact is taken to be the bonnet leading edge reference line, at that lateral position.
 For vehicles of such shape that the top end of the straight edge makes first contact then the geometric trace of 1000mm wrap around distance will be used as the Bonnet Leading Edge reference line at that lateral position.
 The top edge of the bumper shall also be regarded as the bonnet leading edge, if it is contacted by the straight edge during this procedure.

-Figure 7: Determination of the Bonnet Leading Edge Reference Line
+Figure 5: Determination of the Bonnet Leading Edge Reference Line

-- 3.4.1 The bonnet leading edge is defined as the front upper outer structure including the bonnet and wings, the upper side members of the headlight surround and any other attachments.
-The reference line identifying the position of the leading edge is defined by its height above ground and by the horizontal distance separating it from the bumper (Bumper Lead), as determined in accordance with Sections 3.4, 11.3 and 11.4. - 3.4.2 Fix a straight edge that is 1000mm long at 50° to the vertical and with its lower end at a height of 600mm.
-If the top surface of the bonnet is inclined at essentially $50^{\circ}$ so that the straight edge makes a continuous contact or multiple contacts rather than a point contact, determine the reference line with the straight edge inclined rearwards at an angle of $40^{\circ}$ .
-With this edge in a plane parallel to the vertical longitudinal plane of the car, position the straight edge at one end of, and in contact with, the bonnet.

-- 3.4.3 Mark the point of contact of the straight edge and bonnet. - 3.4.4 If the bottom end of the straight edge makes first contact then mark this point of contact. - 3.4.5 If the top end of the straight edge makes first contact behind the 1000mm Wrap Around Line, then use the geometric trace of the 1000mm Wrap Around Line at that lateral position. - 3.4.6 Pull the straight edge away from the bonnet, move it towards the other end of the bonnet by not more than 100mm and then into contact with the bonnet. - 3.4.7 Mark the point of contact of the straight edge and bonnet. - 3.4.8 Repeat Sections 3.4.4 to 3.4.7 across the whole width of the bonnet.
+- 3.3.1 The bonnet leading edge is defined as the front upper outer structure including the bonnet and wings, the upper side members of the headlight surround and any other attachments. - 3.3.2 Fix a straight edge that is 1000mm long at 50° to the vertical and with its lower end at a height of 600mm.
+If the top surface of the bonnet is inclined at essentially 50° so that the straight edge makes a continuous contact or multiple contacts rather than a point contact, determine the reference line with the straight edge inclined rearwards at an angle of 40°.
+With this edge in a plane parallel to the vertical longitudinal plane of the car, position the straight edge at one end of, and in contact with, the bonnet. - 3.3.3 Mark the point of contact of the straight edge and bonnet. - 3.3.4 If the bottom end of the straight edge makes first contact then mark this point of contact. - 3.3.5 If the top end of the straight edge makes first contact behind the 1000mm Wrap Around Distance, then use the geometric trace of the 1000mm Wrap Around Distance at that lateral position. - Pull the straight edge away from the bonnet, move it towards the other end of the bonnet by not more than 100mm and then into contact with the bonnet. - 3.3.7 Mark the point of contact of the straight edge and bonnet. - 3.3.8 Repeat Sections 3.3.4 to 3.3.7 across the whole width of the bonnet.
 Using a flexible rule, join the marks on the bonnet to form a line.
 This line may not be continuous but may 'jump' around the grill and badge area etc. This line is the Bonnet Leading Edge Reference Line.

-3.5 Bonnet Side Reference Line
+3.4 Bonnet Rear Reference Line